quantumlib/Cirq/docs/tutorial.md

 ### Simulation

-Now lets see how to use the simulate the circuit corresponding to creating our ansatz.
+Now lets see how simulate the circuit corresponding to creating our ansatz.
 In Cirq the simulators make a distinction between a "run" and a "simulation".
 A "run" only allows for a simulation that mimics the actual quantum hardware.
 For example,